5 Reasons We Love Skiing in Colorado with Kids

 Favorite Colorado Ski Resorts for Families

-• In Vail, we love the European village, diversity of terrain and range of luxury accommodations.
+In Vail, we love the European village, diversity of terrain and range of luxury accommodations.
 You’ll find plenty of non-skiing options too, like ice skating, wildlife viewing and snowmobiling.
 Although there’s not a sizable town to explore, Vail Village is home to lots of boutique shopping and restaurants within the pedestrian-only streets.
-It’s especially charming at the holiday time.
+It’s especially charming at holiday time.

-• Aspen/Snowmass has a large mountain and a great deal of varied terrain, yet it’s not as crowded as Vail.
+Aspen/Snowmass has a large mountain and a great deal of varied terrain, yet it’s not as crowded as Vail.
 The town of Aspen is small, intimate and really family-friendly, with ample designer shopping and memorable dining — it’s the best luxury experience overall.
-There are four resorts to choose from, each with unique qualities: Buttermilk is best choice beginners and young children, while Snowmass offers a variety of long, wide intermediate runs.
+There are four resorts to choose from, each with unique qualities: Buttermilk is best for beginners and young children, while Snowmass offers a variety of long, wide intermediate runs.
 Save Aspen Highlands for the expert skiers in your family.

-• Beaver Creek is a bit less crowded than Vail and only a short drive away, so you can ski both resorts in one trip.
+Beaver Creek is a bit less crowded than Vail and only a short drive away, so you can ski both resorts in one trip.
 While there isn’t a village, the après-ski experience is fantastic, with fire pits and freshly baked chocolate chip cookies at the base of the gondola in the afternoons.

-• Looking to get off the beaten path?
+Looking to get off the beaten path?
 Try Telluride.
 It’s more difficult to get to but has an intimate, bona fide Western atmosphere combined with boutique shopping, nice dining and great skiing.
 The off-path location also means lighter crowds.
 Because the terrain is steep and advanced, it’s best for older kids and teens.

-• Steamboat, more value-oriented than the resorts above, truly caters to families, and it’s one of our favorite ski resorts with young kids.
+Steamboat, more value-oriented than the resorts above, truly caters to families, and it’s one of our favorite ski resorts with young kids.
 Lodging is 4-star rather than 5-star and restaurants are casual, but the ski school is outstanding and the mountain is relatively compact and easy to navigate.
 It’s also at a lower altitude, a huge advantage if you are flying straight in from low elevations.

 Relevant Links: